datarefugephilly/workflow/docs/advance-work.md

 ## Credentials

 - The Researchers/Harvesters/Checkers/Baggers need to have an account on the [Archivers app](http://www.archivers.space/).
-    - You will need to generate invites for each one [within the app](http://www.archivers.space/invites/new), and paste the URL generated in a slack Direct Message or email.
+    - You will need to generate invites for each one [within the app](http://www.archivers.space/invites/new), and paste the URL generated in a Slack Direct Message or email.
     - Each participant invited will automatically "belong" to your event in the app.
 - Checkers and Baggers need to be given explicit privileges in the app to have access to the Checking (i.e. "Finalize") and Bagging sections.
 - Seeders do not need access to the Archivers app.